GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/416)
 * Status: closed - mapping completed

-#### antimicrobial RCV_000064
-* Notes: Internal note: some work on new GOCHE terms required before this can be added.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

-#### adhesion RCV_000049
-* Notes: Manual mapping is to 'biological adhesion only'.
-Is this class really needed?
-Already have cell-cell and cell-matrix RCV terms.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### vessel development RCV_000349
 * Key class: [blood vessel development](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0001568)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)